xSetrox/chatPlus/readme.md

 ## Cons
 chatPlus is, unfortunately, not magic.
-The following cons exist for chatPlus and really can't be avoided:
+The following cons have been noticed for chatPlus and really can't be avoided:
-- There is no history scrolling.
-What you see is what you get.
 - Because of how the script has to work, every message sent, including muted messages, will play a short animation as if every message in the chatbox was resent. (although a pretty minor issue)
-- Some other strange behavior might be encountered.